 - UF will remove monuments or namings that UF controls that celebrate the Confederacy or its leaders.

-The monument in St. Augustine to Gen. William Loring was moved to private property on August 24, 2020, and Gen. Loring’s remains are being handled in accordance with the wishes of his descendants.
+University of Florida Historic St. Augustine, which cares for state-owned properties in St. Augustine, relocated a monument dedicated to Confederate Major Gen. William Loring to private property on Aug.
+24, 2020.
+Loring’s ashes were also relocated in accordance with the wishes of his descendants.

-- Although there is no evidence of racism associated with our “Gator Bait” cheer at UF sporting events, there is horrific historic racist imagery associated with the phrase.
+- Although there is no evidence of racism associated with the “Gator Bait” cheer at UF sporting events, there is horrific historic racist imagery associated with the phrase.